Home Page for Ajawamnet

 I did some of the first designs for the original IBM XT, running DOS 1.1; it was for the video CGA adapter.
 At the time, there were no clones, no reference designs on developer.intel.com (the internet wasn't really even accessible to common-folk), and the main method to layout multi-layer PC boards was to use Bishop Graphics 4:1 tape up (red and blue decals on velum).
 My device allowed the use of these early PC’s with the various projection and video production systems that were available in 1984.
 These were sold to various Westinghouse divisions, as well as many universities (one of the first devices installed at CMU’s Technology Center), large corporations and financial institutions.
 We generated over $11mil in one year.

 Since 1990, I was one of the early proponents of using the emerging EDA tools, one of which was the original ORCAD family of DOS based products, as well as doing some of the first 3D modeling with AutoCAD version 10.
-After the fiasco of the ORCAD port to Windows, I switched to Protel (version 3) and have since used Altium’s line of products; though I am still proficient in ORCAD as well as a myriad of other EDA/CAD tools.
+After the fiasco of the ORCAD port to Windows, I switched to Protel (version 3) and have since used the Altium line of products; though I am still proficient in ORCAD as well as a myriad of other EDA/CAD tools.

 All of the 500+ products I've designed since then typically consist of digital, RF, and analog (full SPICE modeling) topologies used in various applications with support for programmable logic, various uC an uP architectures including low-power embedded designs.